igordinuzzi/malagatrivia/README.md

 Testing was performed on the Github link in the footer to ensure that each one opened in a new tab.

 Opened a new tab when clicked as expected.

+**Usability Testing**

+*Scope:*
+The usability testing for the Malaga Trivia Quiz is aimed at evaluating the user-friendliness and overall experience of the quiz.
+This testing involves five users who will interact with the quiz, providing feedback on the user interface, ease of navigation, and the overall quiz experience.

+**Participants:**
+1. Maria Lopez
+2. Carlos Rodriguez
+3. Ana Martinez
+4. Javier Gomez
+5. Laura Fernandez

+**Tasks and Feedback:**

+*Task 1 - Quiz Introduction:*
+- Participants will be instructed to access the quiz.
+- They should review the quiz's introduction and description.
+- Provide feedback on the clarity and appeal of the introduction.

+*Feedback Summary:*
+- All participants found the quiz introduction clear and engaging.

+*Task 2 - Starting the Quiz:*
+- Participants will click on the "Start Quiz" button.
+- They should provide feedback on the loading time and the transition to the quiz questions.

+*Feedback Summary:*
+- All participants mentioned that the transition to the quiz was smooth, and the loading time was acceptable.

+*Task 3 - Navigating the Quiz:*
+- Participants will proceed to answer the quiz questions.
+- They will answer some questions correctly and some incorrectly.
+- Participants should comment on the layout, ease of selecting answers, and the overall flow of the quiz.

+*Feedback Summary:*
+- All participants found it easy to navigate the quiz, and they praised the user-friendly design.
+- They appreciated the immediate feedback after answering each question.

+*Task 4 - Correct Answer Feedback:*
+- Participants should answer a question correctly.
+- After getting a correct answer, they should provide feedback on the feedback message and the points awarded.

+*Feedback Summary:*
+- All participants felt motivated and engaged by the positive feedback for correct answers.

+*Task 5 - Incorrect Answer Feedback:*
+- Participants should answer a question incorrectly.
+- After getting a wrong answer, they should provide feedback on the feedback message and any hints provided.

+*Feedback Summary:*
+- All participants found the feedback for wrong answers helpful and informative, helping them learn from their mistakes.

+**Overall Feedback:**
+- All participants mentioned that the quiz was engaging and enjoyable.
+- They praised the design and user interface for being intuitive and visually appealing.
+- Participants found the feedback for correct and incorrect answers beneficial for their learning experience.

+**Conclusion:**
+The usability testing of the Malaga Trivia Quiz with five users was a big success.
+All participants found the quiz easy to navigate, engaging, and appreciated the immediate feedback.
+The design and user interface received positive feedback, and the quiz's overall usability was rated highly.
+The feedback provided valuable insights into the user experience and confirmed the quiz's user-friendliness.

 **Lighthouse Report:**